OxfordSemantic/AdvancedWorkshop/2_5-ReasoningProfiler/2_5-ReasoningProfiler.md

 ### Reasoning Profile breakdown

-One of our rules has a relative number of Iterator Options and similar number (2x) of Rule Body Matches and Fresh Facts Produced (all of which we would expect from this kind of rule) - nothing wrong here.
+One of our rules has a relatively low number of Iterator Operations and similar number (2x) of Rule Body Matches and Fresh Facts Produced (all of which we would expect from this kind of rule) - nothing wrong here.

-Our other rule has 1.5k Iterator Options despite our data size of 5 facts, and 600 time more Rule Body Matches than Fresh Facts Produced - this is where our issue is.
+Our other rule has 1.5k Iterator Operations despite our data size of 5 facts, and 600 times more Rule Body Matches than Fresh Facts Produced - this is where our issue is.

 When we look at our problematic rule, this becomes clear.